Elastoinertial turbulence: Data-driven reduced-order model based on manifold dynamics: Results and discussion

 \subsection{Low-dimensional dynamic model}

 Once the autoencoder maps the system on a low-dimensional representation, we train the NODE to predict dynamics.
 We start the presentation of the NODE results with short-time tracking.
 It is expected that the VEDManD predictions should closely follow DNS trajectories over a short time period before the dynamics diverge due to the chaotic nature of the system.
 To estimate the correlation time of the dynamics, we defined a temporal autocorrelation function ($C(t)$) for the VEPOD coefficients as: $C(t)=\frac{\langle \boldsymbol{R}(\tau) \cdot \boldsymbol{R}(\tau+t)\rangle}{\langle \boldsymbol{R}(\tau) \cdot \boldsymbol{R}(\tau)\rangle},$ where $\langle \cdot \rangle$ represents ensemble average.
 Here, the parameter $\boldsymbol{R}$ stands for $\boldsymbol{a}$ and $\Tilde{\boldsymbol{a}}$ for DNS and VEDManD, respectively.
 The autocorrelation functions from DNS and VEDManD are plotted in Fig. \ref{short_time_tracking.pdf}$a$.
 The correlation time of the dynamics is defined as $t_c=\int_0^{t_z}C(t) dt$, where $t_z$ represents the first zero of the autocorrelation function.
 The computed values using DNS and VEDManD are $t_c=0.67$ and $t_c=0.68$ respectively, very close to each other.
 This time scale indicates when trajectories starting from different initial conditions or with slightly different evolution equations should start to diverge from one another.
-In Fig.~\ref{short_time_tracking.pdf}$b$, we show the $L_2$ norm of the VEPOD coefficients for several initial conditions on the attractor using the VEDManD model and DNS.
+In Fig.~\ref{short_time_tracking.pdf}$b$, we show the time evolution of the first several VEPOD coefficients for different initial conditions on the attractor using the VEDManD model and DNS.
 For $t<t_c$, the model accurately predicts the EIT trajectory, deviating at longer times.
 In Fig. \ref{uy_stress_short_time_prediction.pdf}, we compare snapshots of the state obtained from the model against DNS with the same initial condition and see that for $t<t_c$ the results are very close.
-To quantify the deviation of the VEDManD prediction of trajectories from the DNS results, we show in Fig. \ref{short_time_tracking.pdf}$c$ the ensemble average over many initial conditions of the relative error of the VEPOD coefficients from VEDManD and DNS.
+To quantify the deviation of the VEDManD prediction of trajectories from the DNS results, we show in Fig. \ref{short_time_tracking.pdf}$c$ the ensemble average of the relative error of the VEPOD coefficients from VEDManD and DNS calculated over many initial conditions.
 The difference between the model prediction and the DNS result is small at short times, increasing on the time scale $t_c$ before saturating.
-In summary, the VEDManD model with $d_h=50$ is capable of accurately capturing the dynamics of 2D EIT over time scales comparable to the correlation time of the flow.
+In summary, the VEDManD model with $d_h=50$ is capable of accurately capturing the dynamics of 2D EIT over time scales comparable to the flow correlation time.